-- Any Environmentally Sensitive Area that is protected preserved may be used towards meeting:
+Any Environmentally Sensitive Area that is preserved may be used towards meeting:

-1. the_Landscape and Tree Canopy requirements contained in Subchapter 13 - a.
+- 1. Landscape and Tree Canopy requirements contained in Subchapter 13 - a.
 One square foot of tree canopy will be given for every square foot of preserved ESA tree canopy (1:1). - b.
 Two square feet of landscape credits will be given for every square foot of preserved ESA tree canopy (2:1). - c.
-One square foot of landscape credits will be given for every square foot of non-wooded preserved ESA (1:1) - 2. , the Parkland Dedication in accordance with the Parkland Dedication Ordinance - 3. and dDrainage standards in accordance with Subchapter 19.requirements
+One square foot of landscape credits will be given for every square foot of non-wooded preserved ESA (1:1) - 2.
+Parkland dedication in accordance with the Parkland Dedication Ordinance - 3.
+Drainage standards in accordance with Subchapter 19.
+Any Environmentally Sensitive Area that is protected may be used towards meeting the Landscape and Tree Canopy requirements contained in Subchapter 13, the Parkland Dedication and drainage requirements.

-35.17.45 Environmentally Sensitive Area Classifications.
+35.17.54 Environmentally Sensitive Area Classifications

-The following are used to define the classifications of Environmentally Sensitive Areas comprising land areas, their constraints to building and land disturbing activity on them, and that comprise the Environmentally Sensitive Areas Map:
+The following are used to define the classifications of land areas, their constraints to building and land disturbing activity on them, and that comprise the Environmentally Sensitive Areas comprising the Environmentally Sensitive Areas Map: